 “The core functions of neighbourhood policing is community engagement, visibility, accessibility, problem-solving and partnership working, so this scheme fully supports the work we do while increasing our reach.”

-She added: “It is my hope this work, alongside our new Neighbourhood Alert system will mean we are able to effectively communicate with more people across Northamptonshire.”
+“It is my hope this work, alongside our new Neighbourhood Alert system will mean we are able to effectively communicate with more people across Northamptonshire.”

 The project will work across a number of districts in the county and encourage Neighbourhood Watch groups to build their visibility and increase vigilance.